ProvCheck Terms and Conditions

 (c) The Client must procure each Permitted User’s compliance with clauses 3.1 and 3.2 and any other reasonable condition notified by the Supplier to the Client.

-(d) A breach of any term of the Agreement by the Client’s personnel, including, to avoid doubt, a Permitted User, is deemed to be a breach of the Agreement by the Client.
+(d) A breach of any term of these Terms by the Client’s personnel, including, to avoid doubt, a Permitted User, is deemed to be a breach of these Terms by the Client.

 4. Supplier Obligations

-(a) in addition to performing all duties, services and obligations under this Agreement with reasonable care and skill, perform these to a standard that is (at a minimum) satisfactory to the Client;
+(a) in addition to performing all duties, services and obligations under these Terms with reasonable care and skill, perform these to a standard that is (at a minimum) satisfactory to the Client;

-(b) provide regular updates and improvements to the SaaS Service, including bug fixes and new features; and
+(b) provide regular updates and improvements to the Service, including bug fixes and new features; and

 5. Data